jgddesigns/infinite_map/README.md

 Infinite map within a finite amount of memory.
 All locations stay the same.

+Git and Python 3.11 are required to test the demo.
+Currently on tested on Windows.

+To install, ChatGPT or Google search:

+'install git on my computer'
+'install Python 3.11 on my computer'

+Then, open a cmd terminal in your desired folder and enter 'git clone https://www.github.com/jgddesigns/infinite_map'.

+The app runs on the 'start.py' file in the project's root directory.

 Concepts:

     - A list of random numbers is generated when the game starts.